 - Saint Gregory The Lesser (“Just Greg, thanks.”)

 - Asenath “Senna” Campbell

 - Zivlot (AKA Anthony, AKA Philippe, AKA Numitor)

 If I ever intend to finish a novel (and believe me, I want to more than words can express), these characters – these people – need to be given the energy, love, and attention to make the transition to the page.
 I don’t have that much energy.
 Things are getting better daily on that score, but if I ever want to make a go of being a full-time author, I need your support.

 I’m not talking money.
 I’ll beg for that later, when I actually have product to give for the money invested and have figured out Patreon.
 I’m talking about a little dash of positive energy that you might spare, flicked their way to give them the push they need to get out of my head and onto the page.
 A little good thought sent out into the Collective Unconscious.

 And then the beautiful sensation of fingers flying across the keyboard, trying to keep up with the things spooling out of my creative flow (and am I the only one who loves the feeling of a good keyboard and the tappity-tap of the keys?
 I can’t be the only one) will translate into something I can finally share with you.
 A finished work.
 A story.

 I want that so badly.

 Post script: Please also spare a moment for the death of a character.
 After several years of writing her, my poor creation Emwyn has told me that she doesn’t want to keep going.
 I’ve resurrected her at least four times and each time, she loses a piece of what made her so very special.
 Her story is done.
 She wants peace.
-RIP, my confused, intense, innocent friend.
+So: Requiescat In Pace, my confused, intense, innocent friend.